 Since the Philippines seems to be the most suitable country for a Nepenthophile like me, we settled down here after her studies.
 Thanks to CITES, I had to sell all plants before moving... :-(

 After some odyssey of living in a condo in downtown Manila, a house in Laguna, and a HDB flat in Singapore, we finally decided to put a base in a more plant (and human) friendly climate.
 We moved in 2006 once more, this time to an intermediate location at 700 meter altitude in Bukidnon Province on the island of Mindanao.

-Photography on this site is mostly done with a Panasonic Lumix DMC FZ7, with a Leica DC Vario-Elmarit 1:2.8-3.3/6-72 ASPH lens.
-Unlike other websites, you will find new images every few weeks, actually you can witness our plants grow.
+Photography on this site is done with a Panasonic Lumix DMC FZ7, with a Leica DC Vario-Elmarit 1:2.8-3.3/6-72 ASPH lens, later with a Nikon DSLR 5200 or (don't tell anyone!) with the excellent camera of my China made Cherry Mobile phone.
 All software used is non-commercial open source: The latest (or next) Ubuntu Linux, GIMP photo editor, Phatch photo batch processor.